-NSE Penalizes 250 Companies for Non-compliance of Listing, Disclosure Norms
+NSE Penalizes 250 Companies for Non-compliance with Listing, Disclosure Norms

 The National Stock Market (NSE) has actually penalized around 250 firms for non-compliance with the Stocks and Exchange Board of India (SEBI) listing Obligation and Disclosure Requirement Regulations (LODR) 2015.
-Offenses consist of non-appointment of female director, compliance officers, share transfer agent and delay in intimation of board conference/meetings.
+Offences consist of non-appointment of female directors, compliance officers, share transfer agents and delay in intimation of board conferences/meetings.

-Couple of business that were punished consist of Adani Ports and Special Economic Zone Limited, Bharat Petroleum Corporation Limited (BPCL), Jet Airways (India) Limited, Bharat Heavy Electricals Limited (BHEL), InterGlobe Aviation Limited, IL&FS Engineering and Construction Company Ltd, Indian Oil Corporation Limited (IOCL) to name a few.
+A couple of businesses that were punished consist of Adani Ports and Special Economic Zone Limited, Bharat Petroleum Corporation Limited (BPCL), Jet Airways (India) Limited, Bharat Heavy Electricals Limited (BHEL), InterGlobe Aviation Limited, IL&FS Engineering and Construction Company Ltd, Indian Oil Corporation Limited (IOCL) to name a few.

-"The NSE after keeping an eye on the compliance of noting laws for all its provided entities enforced penalties as well as released notices to non-compliant firms for quarter finished March 31, 2019 according to over stated SEBI circular," NSE said in a statement on Tuesday.
+"The NSE after keeping an eye on the compliance of noting laws for all its provided entities enforced penalties as well as released notices to non-compliant firms for the quarter finished March 31, 2019, according to overstated SEBI circular," NSE said in a statement on Tuesday.

-In a circular dated 3 May, 2018, the market regulator had actually defined consistent approach i.e. standard operating procedure (SOP) imposing penalties for non-compliance with stipulations of Sebi LODR 2015.
+In a circular dated 3 May 2018, the market regulator had actually defined a consistent approach i.e. standard operating procedure (SOP) imposing penalties for non-compliance with stipulations of Sebi LODR 2015.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.